ERGA-consortium/pipelines/assembly/galaxy/1.Genome_Profiling/README.md

 ![ProfIllu](pics/ProfIllu2305.png)

 ### HiFi Reads
 The workflow takes a trimmed HiFi reads collection, runs Meryl to create a K-mer database, Genomescope2 to estimate genome properties and Smudgeplot to estimate ploidy.
-The main results are K-mer database and genome profiling plots and tables.
+The main results are K-mer database and genome profiling plots,tables, and values useful for downstream analysis.
 Default K-mer length and ploidy for Genomescope are 21 and 2, respectively.
 ![ProfIllu](pics/ProfHifi2305.png)